 - Cluster 5 includes conversations regarding offers and discounts

 Yet is evident that extra cleaning is needed as in many cases stop words dominated some of the produced clusters.
-Lemmatizing would also be useful since different grammatical types with same origin appeared multiple times in the results.
+Lemmatizing would also be useful since different grammatical types with the same origin appeared multiple times in the results.
 In general, this is a quite easy task since you don’t have to do it “by hand” as we did but instead there are nltk libraries that support a large variety of languages.

 To get a visual representation into a 2-dimensional plane, as shown below, we used the first two components:

 So far so good but you may wonder what can we do with the results and how these models would probably be incorporated into something bigger that would help you optimize your customer support.
-Although the answer is not that straightforward as it relies on the type of your business and your business goals, there are a few interesting proposal that we came up to.
+Although the answer is not that straightforward as it relies on the type of your business and your business goals, there are a few interesting proposals that we came up to.

 The conversation similarity computation, for example, can lead to the specification of predefined answers that can reduce the first response time to customers.
 Going even further, we can build a chatbot, probably in the form of a response recommendation engine, to help Intercom operators in handling incoming inquiries.

-In some business cases it can also be used as part of fraudulent claim detection based on feature derivation from other similar reports.
+In some business cases, it can also be used as part of fraudulent claim detection based on feature derivation from other similar reports.

 Furthermore, clustering can optimize the customer support process, e.g. depending on the topic detected the question can be assigned automatically to a specific person.